Skip to content

 Feed events to Kafka Connect

 Mosaic enables you to feed events into your SIEM (Security information and event management) and log collection systems.
-To provide better control over the granularity of data attributes sent to downstream systems, Mosaic allows creating event streams, including multiple streams per event type, and collecting events separately.
+To provide better control over the granularity of data attributes sent to downstream systems, Mosaic allows creating event streams, including multiple streams per event source, and collecting events separately.
 To learn more, see About event streaming.

 To feed data, Mosaic uses Confluent HTTP Source Connector to fetch data from Mosaic Event streaming API endpoint and write it to a Kafka topic.